Adama Traoré (footballer, born 28 June 1995): Monaco

 On 10 July 2015, Traoré joined AS Monaco on a four-year deal worth €14 million.
 On 4 August, he made his UEFA Champions League debut in a 4–0 win against Young Boys in the third qualifying round, coming on as an 80th-minute substitute for Mario Pašalić.

 In January 2017, Traoré was loaned out until the end of the season to Primeira Liga side Rio Ave FC.
 He played seven games for the team from Vila do Conde, and scored the only goal of their win at Boavista on 1 April.

 In January 2019, he was loaned out for the same duration to Belgian First Division A side Cercle Brugge KSV.
 On 31 August, he went on a season-long loan to fellow Ligue 1 club Metz.
 He scored his first goal for them on 23 November, equalising in a 1–1 home draw with Reims.

 Hatayspor

 On 11 September 2020, Traoré moved to Hatayspor of the Turkish Süper Lig, on a two-year deal with the option of a third.

 Hull City

 On 1 September 2022, Traoré signed for EFL Championship club Hull City on a two-year deal.
 He made his debut for Hull City on 25 February 2023, coming on as a 78th-minute substitute for Greg Docherty, in a 1–0 loss away to Bristol City.
+On 10 April 2023, Traoré scored his first goal for the Tigers, with the only goal in a 1–0 win at home to Millwall.
+On 19 May 2024, the club announced he would be released in the summer when his contract expired.

+Amedspor

+On 25 June 2024, it was announced that Traoré would sign for TFF Second League club Amedspor once his Hull contract expired.